gh640/SublimeMacDictionary/README.md

 ![SublimeMacDictionary animated capture for brute mode](https://raw.githubusercontent.com/gh640/SublimeMacDictionary/master/assets/images/capture-animation-brute_mode.gif)

-Of course, the mode is disabled by default.
+The mode is disabled by default.
 You can enable it through the package settings:

 ```json
 {
   "brute_mode": true
 }
 ```

+You can also use `MacDictionary: Switch brute mode` in the Command Palette to switch the `brute_mode`.

 ## License